CSC207-UofT/course-project-group-051/src/phase2/design_document.md

     * Implementation and continuing use-case refactoring
     * Relevant Pull Request: [Put a brief description of the pull](url)
 * Fei Yu Guan
+    * Creating and debugging views
-    * Controller refactoring
+    * Incorporating JavaFX
-    * User interface refactoring
+    * Incorporating the central controller
     * Relevant Pull Request: [Put a brief description of the pull](url)
 * Sheng He Xiao
     * Data Base functionality and refactoring